 Select Build> Wall> Straight Interior Wall and click and drag the two walls in the same Start to End direction.

 Note: To turn on your Start and End indicators, select the Edit menu, go to Preferences and in the Preferences dialog, click on the Edit category.
-In the Selection section, place a checkmark in the (S)tart and (E)nd Indicators option and click OK.
+In the Selection section, place a checkmark next to Show Start and End Indicators and click OK.

 Once you have both of the Interior Walls placed, use the Select Objects tool to select the first wall, and then hold down the Shift key on your keyboard and click on the second wall so that both walls are group selected.